Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 Curb Snacks.
 Eliminating or reducing treats easily cuts calories.
 Instead, reserve part of the pet’s regular diet—a handful of kibble, for instance.
 Keep it handy to dispense as “treats” when your dog pesters, or reward with attention, not treats.
 In my case, I’ve got some fresh cut veggies prepared ahead.
 Now, if celery came with chocolate chips, I’d be happier.
 You can still use treats to enrich your relationship and make cats like you.

 Meal Feed.
 Rather than keeping the bowl full for all day nibbling, switch to meal feeding measured amounts.
 Divide the daily food allotment into four or even five small meals keep her from feeling deprived.
 Multiple small meals increase the body’s metabolic rate, so she burns more calories faster.
 (Hey, this works for me, too, when I can manage to do it.)
-Karma-Kat now is fed 5 times a day, and must HUNT for his meals.
+Karma-Kat slimmed down a lot when Trinity-Kitten came to stay…and play!
+They’re both now is fed 5 times a day.
+Many cats enjoy hunting for their meals.
 Read all about this hunting feeding system here.

 Offer Diet Foods.
 Reducing diets typically replace fat in the food with indigestible fiber, dilute calories with water, or “puff up” the product with air.
 “Senior” diets typically have fewer calories, so switching older pets to an age-appropriate formula helps.
 “Lite” diets aren’t magical and only mean the food has less calories than the same brand’s “regular” food—it might have more calories than another company’s food.
 Some pets eat more of the diet food to make up for lost calories, so you still have to measure the meals.
 Be sure to check with your vet before deciding to make major nutrition changes, though.
 Cats don’t do “crash diets” well and can get very sick with a liver condition (hepatic lipidosis) that can kill.